AishuSrini/Parking-Challenge-powerplatform/README.md

 * **Data Model:**

-   + Integrates Parking Inspections, Vehicles, and a calculated Date dimension using DAX (see [Appendix 1] for formula).
+   + Integrates Parking Inspections, Vehicles, and a calculated Date dimension using DAX (see [APPENDIX.md](https://github.com/AishuSrini/Parking-Challenge-powerplatform/blob/main/Appendix.md) for formula).

    + Valid inspections are defined by the relationship between inspections and parking requests.